Information About African American Facelift Procedures

 What Factors Should be Considered for African American Facelifts

 Understanding the African American face, Dr. Jacono performs a deep plane facelift.
 The deep plane facelift lifts the deeper structure of the face including the drooping muscles of the aging face and neck called the SMAS (superficial muscular aponeurotic system) in the face and the platysma in the neck.
-This is important to support the thicker and heavier tissues of the African American face to create a more rejuvenated appearance and one that will last longer term.
+This is important to support the thicker and heavier tissues of the African American face to create a more rejuvenated appearance and one that will last long term.
 This will prevent further drooping of the deep tissues of the face, neck, and jawline as you age.

 African American Facelift Concerns